 If you have a WordPress installation on one system, and a MySQL or MariaDB database server on another system, you may want to ensure that the data transfers between them are secure.
 SSL can be used to prevent eavesdropping and tampering on data.
-This guide will show the steps needed to configure WordPress to connect to MySQL using SSL.
+This guide will show the steps needed to configure WordPress to connect to a remote MySQL database using SSL.

 - You already have a self signed SSL CA certificate.